lirantal/essential-nodejs-security-book/manuscript/xss.md

 Once installed, the library provides encoding functions for each type of data that should be encoded, so that the following general guideline should be applied:

-* Use JavaScript encoding when untrusted input data is to be placed within the context of an executable JavaScript code.
+* Use JavaScript encoding when un-trusted input data is to be placed within the context of an executable JavaScript code.
 For example, a string of input from the user is expected to be used in a JavaScript source code such as `<script>showErrorMessage(userInput)</script>`.

-* Use HTML encoding when untrusted input data is to placed within HTML markup.
+* Use HTML encoding when un-trusted input data is to placed within HTML markup.
 For example if the data is to be placed inside `<div>` tags, `<span>` tags, etc.

 To encode HTML: